 Windows into the Brain

-SPECT Scans or functional MRIs open up a window into the functioning of the brain, revealing the devastation of substance abuse, the imbalances of ADD, the deleterious consequences of head trauma.
+SPECT Scans or functional MRIs open up a window into the function of the brain, showing the devastation of substance abuse, the imbalances of ADD, the deleterious consequences of head trauma.

 The good news is that the brain can build new synapses and even have the potential for neurogenesis, the creation of new brain cells.
 Not unlike training our muscles, we can train the brain.